chenjr0719/AFS-docs/docs/portal/workspace.md

 ### Solution
 **Pre-condition**
-Before creating a solution, there are preparation we msut get ready.
+Before creating a solution, there are preparations we msut get ready.
 In the beginning, subscribing ota node and firehose node form Catalog is required.
 Now, we subscribe the ota node firstly.